yrider/Django_London_Underground_Journey_Planner/README.md

 ![view_results](static/readme_results.jpeg)

-In the event that we accidentally choose the same station twice, a pop-up box will appear displaying this
+In the event a user accidentally chooses the same station twice, a pop-up box will appear to alert the user:

 ![wrong input](static/readme_error.jpeg)